Post-Conviction Relief in Utah: When the Appeal Is Over but the Fight Is Not

 Only after you file your notice of appeal will you begin the rest of the process.
 That process includes ordering transcripts of the proceedings, compiling a copy of the record, getting the briefing schedule from the appellate court, and having an appellate attorney review the record.
 After you have discussed any appealable issues with your appellate attorney, your attorney will draft and file your Appellant’s Opening Brief, and a briefing exchange ensues.
 If you are appellee in this process, you will only respond to the opening brief with an Appellee’s Responsive Brief.
 If you are appellant, you will file both an opening brief and an Appellant’s Reply Brief.

-After briefing is completed, your case could be called for oral augment.
+After briefing is completed, your case could be called for oral argument.
 An appellate court does not hear oral argument in every case; sometimes it issues a written order or opinion without argument.
 You may ask your attorney to request oral argument, but that request is not always granted.
 In the months after argument or after briefing, your case will be decided by a panel of judges who will then begin to draft the opinion.
 Once the opinion has been reviewed and edited by all of the judges on the panel, it is reviewed and edited by the appellate court clerks, and then it is published and made available to the public.

 Don’t Leave Your Appeal to Chance